Polyhedral Horofunction Compactification as a Polyhedral Ball: Proof of Theorem

 \section{Proof of Theorem \ref{thm:homeo}}

+In this last part of this paper we prove Theorem \ref{thm:homeo}, which yields an explicit homeomorphism between the dual unit ball \(\Bo\) and the compactification \(\xhor\) that respects the stratification of the boundary of \(\xhor\) through the facial structure of \(\Bo\).
+This theorem thereby answers the question posed by by Kapovich and Leeb in \cite[Quest.
+6.18]{kl}.

-In the last part of this section we prove Theorem \ref{thm:homeo}.
-To do so, we need the map $m^C$, which maps a finite-dimensional vector space to the interior of a convex polytope $C$ of the same dimension.
-The structure of the map is motivated by the moment map known from the theory of toric varieties.
+To construct the homeomorphism we need a map $m^C$ that maps a finite-dimensional vector space to the interior of a convex polytope $C$ of the same dimension.
+The structure of the map \(m^C\) is motivated by the moment map known from the theory of toric varieties.
 See for example \cite[\S 4.2]{fu} for a description of it.
 Although we do not have a Lie group acting on a toric variety here, the map is the same.
 Up to some signs which come from the definition of the dual unit ball, the same result as Theorem \ref{thm:mc} can be found in \cite[p.
 82]{fu} but with a different proof.
-The moment map was also used to realize the closure of a flat in the Stake compactifications as bounded polytopes in \cite{ji}.
+The moment map was also used to realize the closure of a flat in the Satake compactifications as bounded polytopes in \cite{ji}.